Single-orientation Crystalline Domains of Active Brownian Particles Lead to Collective Motions: Results

-We proceed to study the motion of each microphase as a single entity.
-The centroid velocity of the $p$-th microphase is calculated using the formula $\bm{V}_p^c=N_p^{-1}\sum_{q\in p} \bm{V}_q$.
-Where $N_p$ is the number of particles within this microphase and $\bm{V}_q$ is the velocity of particle $q$.
-We also compute the angular momentum of this microphase via $\bm{M}_p = \sum_{q\in p} (\bm{r}_q-\bm{r}_p^c)\times \bm{V}_q$.
-Here, $\bm{r}_q$ is the position vector of particle $q$ and $\bm{r}_p^c$ is the centroid of microphase $p$.
-As shown in the upper row of Fig.\ref{Fig.6}, black arrows indicate the centroid-velocity direction.
-In the lower row of Fig.\ref{Fig.6}, black dots denote microphases with positive angular momentum, and crosses denote those with negative angular momentum.
-Then, we explore the cause of the microphase's translation and rotation.
-The net active force is defined as $\bm{F}_p=\sum_{q\in p} \bm{f}_q$, where $\bm{f}_q$ is the active force acting on particle $q$ within microphase $p$.
-The angle between the centroid velocity $\bm{V}_p^c$ and the net active force $\bm{F}_p$ is denoted as $\beta$.
-The probability density function of $\beta$ is shown in Fig.\ref{Fig.7}(a).
-All distributions peak at acute angles, indicating that each microphase moves along the direction of the net active force; in other words, the microphase is propelled by the net active force.
-The relationship between the angular momentum and the net active torque is shown in Fig.\ref{Fig.7}(b), where the net active torque is calculated using the formula $\bm{L}=\sum_{q\in p} (\bm{r}_q-\bm{r}_p^c)\times \bm{f}_q$.
-A clear direct proportionality between them is observed, indicating that the rotation of the microphase is also controlled by the net active torque.
-Collisions between different microphases may cause their division or integration; however, because these collisions do not affect the direction of any particle's active force and our system is overdamped, the motion of each microphase is governed solely by the net active forces and active torques.
+Then, we explore the cause of the translation and rotation of crystalline domains.
+The net active force is defined as $\bm{F}_p=\sum_{q\in p} \bm{f}_q$, where $\bm{f}_q$ is the active force acting on particle $q$ within $p$-th domain.
+The align angle between the centroid velocity $\bm{V}_p^c$ and the net active force $\bm{F}_p$ is denoted as $\beta_p$.
+The probability density function of $\beta_p$ is shown in Fig.\ref{Fig.7}(a).
+All distributions peak at acute angles, indicating that each domain moves along the direction of the net active force; in other words, the domain is propelled by the net active force.
+The relationship between the weighted angular velocity, $k_p \bm{\omega}_p$, and the net active torque is shown in Fig.\ref{Fig.7}(b).
+Here, the net active torque is calculated as $\bm{L}_p=\sum_{q\in p} (\bm{r}_q-\bm{r}_p^c)\times \bm{f}_q$.
+A proportional relation is observed, indicating that the rotation of the domain is controlled by the net active torque.